 Tobii Pro offers eye tracking systems for psychology and neuroscience studies in a controlled research setting, such as a lab, as well as examining human behavior in real-world environments, like in an office or home.
 Analyzing data is made easier with our various software solutions and their ability to work with other companies' solutions.

 The Tobii Pro Spectrum offers up to a 600 Hz sampling rate with high spatial and temporal precision and accuracy.
 It tolerates large head movements, which opens up possibilities for unobtrusive research of oculomotor functions with active subjects, such as children or atypical populations (e.g. those with autism spectrum disorder).
 The Pro Spectrum allows you to study eye movements and behaviors such as saccades, micro-saccades, tremor, fixations, scan paths, and pupil dilation.

 Learn more about the Tobii Pro Spectrum.

-Screen-based eye trackers ideal for a broad spectrum of human behavior studies conducted in labs, as well as real-world settings.
+Screen-based eye trackers ideal for a broad range of human behavior studies conducted in labs, as well as in the field.
 These systems show precisely where subjects' are looking with visual fixations and viewing patterns indicative of attention, perception, and processing.

 A wearable eye tracker for research involving tasks that take place in real-world environments.
 The system is lightweight and unobtrusive in order to capture natural user behavior.
 It is used for studies of driving, playing sports or doing any natural task.